jasmine-pyz/youCode2026/README.md

 <br>

 ### Translation Screen
-A voice-to-text-to-translation-to-speech pipeline powers real-time, two-way communication between residents and staff.
+A speech-to-text, translation, and text-to-speech pipeline powers real-time, two-way communication between residents and staff.
 On either side of the screen, users can press and hold the voice input button to speak in any language, or switch to a keyboard option to type instead.
 Once a message is spoken or typed, the language is automatically detected and translated without requiring any manual selection, and the translated text appears on screen with an option to play the translated speech aloud.
 This exchange can continue back and forth in real time, letting the conversation flow naturally on both sides.
 Users can also select a translation model variant, each optimized to support a different language group, as shown below:
 - **Auto**: Automatically selects the most appropriate model based on the detected language
 - **Earth**: West Asian and African languages
 - **Fire**: South Asian languages